Writing about mid-life characters in pursuit of second chances that don’t always turn out as planned…

-As a 2024 Golden Heart Award Finalist in the Love Across Genres category, I primarily write Women’s Fiction centered on characters facing mid-life, both men and women, reflecting on their lives and past choices and engaging in second-chance pursuits that don’t always turn out as planned, but lead to a journey of self-discovery.
+“A Truer Calling,” my first manuscript, was a 2024 Golden Heart Award Finalist in the “Love Across Genres” category.
+I write primarily Women’s Fiction centered on characters facing mid-life who find themselves engaged in second-chance pursuits that don’t always turn out as planned.

 My (as yet) Unpublished Work

-Broken Vessel (2024 Golden Heart Award Finalist under the title A Truer Calling )
+Broken Vessel (formerly, A Truer Calling )

-[97,000 words]
+[107,000 words]

-The Consolation Gift
+The Consolation Gift (alt. title, A Little Strange)

-[60,000 words]
+[70,000 words]

 Friend in Need – A Novella